Stations & Focal Points

 I would also like to mention my great personal interest in the interaction between art and science.
 On the one hand, I value the contribution of artists as well as scientists in revealing necessities and possibilities to influence social change in the sense of the SDGs, but on the other hand also the potential to communicate them to society.

-I am very interested in a closer interlocking of artistic and scientific work and therefore, since April 2019, I have been responsible for SDG8 „decent work and economic growth“ at the University of Applied Arts Vienna in the Austria-wide UniNEtZ project together with Eva Maria Stadler.
+I am very interested in a closer interlocking of artistic and scientific work and therefore, from April 2019 till February 2022, I coordinated SDG8 „decent work and economic growth“ at the University of Applied Arts Vienna in the Austria-wide UniNEtZ project.

 I also have contacts in practically the entire Austrian sustainability scene (and beyond, especially in Europe), be it in NGOs, companies, local authorities and of course in academia.